Gabbard ends long-shot 2020 bid, throws support to Biden

 During her candidacy, Gabbard appeared often on Fox News Channel and angered fellow Democrats by voting “present” on the articles of impeachment against Trump.

-She was also part of what once was a historically diverse Democratic field.
+She was also part of what once was a historically diverse Democratic field and the last of a half-dozen female candidates to depart the race.
 The 38-year-old American Samoan’s campaign website described her as “the first Hindu to run for president and first practicing Hindu in Congress.”
 And as one of the youngest candidates in the field, Gabbard outlasted senators and governors who came into the large Democratic primary race with higher profiles.

 Although she failed to qualify for any stage past the fifth debate, in November, Gabbard was awarded two delegates once voting began, according to The Associated Press’ count, both in the March 2 contest in her native American Samoa.